- Departments & Divisions

 Candidates must be at least 18 years old, have no prior felony convictions, and no serious misdemeanor arrests within one year of application.
 Participants must complete and submit the Citizens Police Academy Enrollment Form.
-Academy participants are selected by the Chiefs of Police from all applications received.
+Academy participants are selected by the Chief of Police from all applications received.
 Enrollment is limited to approximately 25 students per academy which is held annually.
 The academy is offered free of charge.

 The South County Citizens Police Academy is designed to give its participants a working knowledge of police department personnel and procedures.
 During the 8-week academy, students will be introduced to community oriented policing, patrol procedures, dispatch communications, investigations, criminal justice systems, traffic control and records systems.
 The academy is designed to generate interest and prepare the participant to become a police volunteer.
 The class is a prerequisite for any applicants who wish to participate in the Police Volunteer program.
 The class is not designed to make the participant a police officer.